Go Back

 • Preheat oven to 350 degrees F. Coat the inside of a 9-by-5-inch loaf pan with cooking spray or butter (bottom + sides).

-• Stir dry ingredients together in a separate medium bowl; gently stir into the wet ingredients until just combined.
+• Gently stir the dry ingredients into the wet ingredients until just combined.
 Do not over-mix.

 Notes